HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

    ```
    ./vchdfe ./vchdfe/bin/test.csv
    ```

+   or you can test with some other file you store at the bin folder.

 6. To set the number of threads used for parallel computing in the code, you need to use the set command before running `vchdfe` command.
 This might be very important if you intend to run bias-correction for very large datasets.
 Before running the program you may set the number of threads to, say 4, by entering the following line in the Powershell:

     ```